How to Plan a Wedding in 6 Months

 Next step: finding the perfect wedding attire for the wedding party.
 For brides with a specific vision in mind, this can be a stressful situation.
 Finding a bridal gown on short notice means that you likely don’t have time for big alterations to be made.
 The dress your bride chooses needs to be as close a fit as possible – otherwise she may not have it back for her wedding!

 This goes for the groom and bridesmaids, as well.
-A bride will want to have her bridesmaids looking their very best, and she obviously has some idea of which colors and styles she’d like to see them in.
+A bride will want to have her bridesmaids looking their very best, and she obviously has some idea of which colors and dress styles she’d like to see them in.
 For the groom (and groomsmen, for that matter), the pressure isn’t as high.
 However, you still need to pick out their tuxedos early!

 Step 4: Get into the Nitty Gritty